-- a) Proposals for the change of use of premises to shop, financial and professional service, restaurant, cafe, public house, hot food takeaway, hotel, office, place of worship, public hall, health centre, crèche, day nursery, museum, library, art gallery and exhibition hall (Use Classes A1, A2, A3, A4, A5, B1, C1 and D1) will be permitted within Cuckfield village centre, as defined on Map 8 Cuckfield Village Centre, provided a mix of uses is maintained.
-Extensions to such uses will also be permitted. - b) Residential use of upper floors should be retained and encouraged where appropriate. - c) The loss of existing business premises (Use Classes A1, A2, A3, A4, A5, B1, and C1) within the village centre will be resisted unless an equivalent replacement facility is provided within the centre, or where it is demonstrated that the continued operation of a business or service is no longer financially viable.
+- a) Proposals for extensions to existing buildings or the change of use of premises currently not in business or community uses to shop, financial and professional service, restaurant, cafe, public house, hot food takeaway, hotel, office, place of worship, public hall, health centre, crèche, day nursery, museum, library, art gallery and exhibition hall (Use Classes A1, A2, A3, A4, A5, B1, C1 and D1), will be permitted within Cuckfield village centre, as defined on Map 8 - Cuckfield Village Centre provided a mix of uses is maintained. - b) Where feasible, residential uses should be retained on upper floors. - c) The loss of existing business premises (Use Classes A1, A2, A3, A4, A5, B1, and C1) within the village centre will be resisted unless an equivalent replacement facility is provided within the centre, or where it is demonstrated that the continued operation of a business or service is no longer financially viable.
 If a specific business or service is no longer financially viable, a use from the range of acceptable Use Classes should be sought for the premises.